The first question is: Should we have it translated or not?

-Regarding the production of the various materials, whatever is not economical to do myself, may be outsourced directly, or I can provide guidance to my client to outsource (or do) it on their own, whichever is most cost-effective.
+Regarding the production of the various materials, I can outsource anyhting that is not economical to have me doing, or I can provide guidance to my client to outsource (or do) it on their own, whichever is most cost-effective.

 There are other areas where I can contribute to cost reduction, which stem from my experience in developing training programs.
-As technology advances every time faster, it’s common having to localize programs using “obsolete” media.
+As technology advances faster all the time, it’s common to update while localizing programs using “obsolete” media.
 In such case, for instance, I would have no problem in converting a training program using VHS video tapes + presentations in PowerPoint or alikes (even overhead slides) into an interactive DVD.
 See more information about this in this article.

 Another issue is the economy of scale.
 Many training programs are produced considering a large worldwide audience in English.

-Experience has shown that, albeit many Brazilian trainees can communicate in English, for many of them training carried out in English tends to lose efficiency considerably.
+Experience has shown that, albeit many Brazilian trainees can communicate in English, for many of them training programs presented in English tend to lose efficiency considerably.
 Furthermore, training given by Brazilians for Brazilians in English is not seen as a sensible decision.
 In view of my experience in localizing such programs, I am able to suggest changes that will make one same program feasible in a smaller scale.